-Kristi Ridd-Young, President
+Whitney Mesyef, President

 Masha Mesyef, Title IX Coordinator

-Sarah Carter, Assessment Specialist
+Susi Delaney, Assessment Specialist

 Masha Mesyef, Events Coordinator

 House Mentor, specific to each student

 Marijke van Roojen, Director of Student Services

-Tamara Taitt, LMFT, Director of Student Life Equity and Access

 If the victim of a misdemeanor crime does not want police action taken, the crime is generally not prosecuted.
 The information will be given to the police for statistical purposes only.
 Felony offenses must be reported for investigation.